12,855 words, one hour and 30 min, depending on reading speed

 His fingers tapped the file.

 “There is no evidence linking you to a January attempted robbery brought to this court’s attention by the deceased’s wife Mary Farlin.
 I am therefore giving you only twelve months for the robbery I had to find you guilty of.”

 He removed his glasses and laid them aside.
-No sternness showed in his eyes as he peered at Eric.
+No sternness showed as he regarded Eric.

 “I accept your account that Mr. Farlin’s death was unintentional and accidental.
 But I find you guilty of the offense of causing a homicide in the commission of a felony.
 I’m going to take a chance with you and decree a sentence of five years for that offense.
 I’ll allow your sentences to be served concurrently, however.
 I’m not going to fine you, but I will award your car to Mrs. Farlin, who has agreed to pay off your loan and accept the car as restitution for the robbery.”

-Every time he dated Beth in their last month, the coldness in her eyes had chilled him.
-His loneliness, his desperation, had swept it away.
+Each time he dated Beth in their last month or so, the coldness in her eyes had chilled him.
+But his loneliness, his desperation, had always minimized it.
 “Mama and Daddy won’t let me do anything,” she’d said.
 Of course not.
 She was not to be trusted.
-She had probably destroyed her parents’ trust in her a thousand times in as many days.
+She’d probably destroyed her parents’ trust in her a thousand times.

 Her parents must have known she was seeing two guys at the same time.
 And maybe they’d sensed she’d been playing one for the fool.

 He should’ve recognized all that, too.
 Beth had claimed to be sick on so many nights, especially Saturday nights, when he’d wanted to see her most.

 On her “sick” nights she and John Appleby had likely gone out.
 Appleby probably lived near the Texaco station.
 That, rather than her daddy getting his car repaired there, would account for how she knew so much about the station and the owner.